8 Best Homeowners Insurance Companies in Missouri of 2023

 Farmers Homeowners Insurance Coverage Policies

-The standard was created with new homeowners in mind and includes the six standard coverages, as well as the option to purchase add-ons such as replacement cost coverage or increased dwelling coverage.
+- Standard: The standard was created with new homeowners in mind and includes the six standard coverages and the option to purchase add-ons such as replacement cost coverage or increased dwelling coverage.

-Farmers’ middle coverage tier includes the standard coverage in addition to extended coverage limits and extended replacement cost coverage for your personal belongings (i.e. new replacement without depreciation) and your roof and the ability to increase your dwelling coverage by up to 150%.
+- Enhanced: Farmers’ middle coverage tier includes the standard coverage in addition to extended coverage limits and extended replacement cost coverage for your personal belongings (i.e., new replacement without depreciation) and your roof and the ability to increase your dwelling coverage by up to 150%.

-This is the most comprehensive coverage tier.
+- Premier: This is the most comprehensive coverage tier.
 It includes all the offerings in the standard policy and increases coverage limits for valuables like jewelry.
-It also has a good number of endorsements and add-ons to customize your policy, including guaranteed replacement cost coverage to cover the structure of your home (but only if your home meets certain requirements).
+It also has a good number of endorsements and add-ons to customize your policy, including guaranteed replacement cost coverage to cover the structure of your home (but only if your home meets specific requirements).

 Farmers Homeowners Insurance Discounts